RakhiGitAccount/PlaywrightProject/README.md

 #Playwright Project

 This is my first Playwright Sample Project

 ##Overview

-This project will start serach from google by using keyword "playwright by testers talk".
-Then will click on the URL and will play the video in youtube.
+This project will start a search from Google by using the keyword "playwright by testers talk".
+Then click on the URL and it will play the video on YouTube.
-It will generate HTML report and Allure report for tests I used Javascript in this project.
+It will generate an HTML report and an Allure report for tests I used Javascript in this project.

 ##Supported Browsers

 Chrome - default browser
 Firefox
 MS Edge